DDT5/snip1155-reference-impl/README.md

 ```

 ### Add minters and remove minters
-The admin and the curator that curated the specific token_id MUST be able to access this function.
+The admin MUST be able to access this function.
 Other addresses MUST NOT be able to call this function. `AddMinters` add one or more minters to the list of minters for a given token_id, while `RemoveMinters` remove one or more minters from the list of minters for a given token_id.

+In additional specifications, it is OPTIONAL to allow the curator of the specific `token_id` to call `AddMinters` and `RemoveMinters`.

 Message:
 ```js